Military recruit training: Germany

 A notable peculiarity of German basic training is rooted in German military tradition that prefers initiative to obedience.
 Rather than "breaking" the personality of new recruits through intimidation and aggression, German basic training generally tries to "mold" a recruits personality in the hope of producing soldiers with stronger personalities and more own initiative.

 Greece

 While until 2000 the Greek Army was mainly conscript based, since then a large Professional Enlisted institution has been adopted, which combined with the reduction of conscript service will produce an approximate 1:1 ratio between conscript and professional enlisted.
 While initially training of the two institutions was shared, it has since then diverged, and conscript training has been reduced in length while professional enlisted training has been increased.

-Professional Enlisted, signing 7-year contracts, are called once per year.
-They go through a 14-week initial training, which is broken into a 6-week basic training period which ends with the oathing ceremony, and an 8-week combat course.
-After that period they proceed to specialty training which can last from 4 to 42 weeks.

-Conscripted enlisted, serving a 9-month obligation, are called 6 times per year.
-They report to various recruit camps spread over the country.
-The first week is the reception week, followed by a 3-week basic soldier training course, which ends with the oathing ceremony.
-Depending on their awarded specialty the conscript recruits are then transferred to specialty training camps or to operational units.
-In the operational units the recruits go through a 3-week 'advanced' recruit training course, followed occasionally (depending on whether they have already received specialty training or not), by a 2 to 6 week specialty training course, conducted by the unit.

 India

 The Indian military services have established numerous and distinguished academies and staff colleges across India for the purpose of training professional soldiers in new generation military sciences, warfare command and strategy, and associated technologies.